 - Implementing strong student supports to increase graduation rates.

-Schools must use the funds to support their immigrant students by developing a plan that has one or more of the following components:
+Schools must use the funds to support their immigrant students by developing a plan that integrates the above into the following three components:

 - Direct Instruction Supplemental Program for Immigrant Students